CodeFromAnywhere/typerepo/modules/asset-type/README.md

 CompressionOption should be able to be applied on the model parameter through frontmatter

-- default (default option): Default King OS wide compression.
-User can make customize it within a sensible limit
+- default (default option): Default OS wide compression.
+User can make customize it within a logical limit
 - none: no compression applied by default (user can optionally compress it)
 - high: compressed bigtime by default (user cannot make it be compressed less)
 - low: compressed just a little (user cannot make it be compressed less, but can optionally compress it more)